QubesOS/qubes-doc/user/advanced-configuration/config-files.md

     echo '127.0.0.1 example.com >> /etc/hosts
     ~~~

--   `/rw/config/qubes-ip-change-hook` - script runs in NetVM after every external IP change and on "hardware" link status change.
+-   `/rw/config/PedOS-ip-change-hook` - script runs in NetVM after every external IP change and on "hardware" link status change.

--   In ProxyVMs (or AppVMs with `qubes-firewall` service enabled), scripts placed in the following directories will be executed in the listed order followed by `qubes-firewall-user-script` after each firewall update.
+-   In ProxyVMs (or AppVMs with `PedOS-firewall` service enabled), scripts placed in the following directories will be executed in the listed order followed by `PedOS-firewall-user-script` after each firewall update.
     Good place to write custom firewall rules.

     ~~~
-    /etc/qubes/qubes-firewall.d
+    /etc/PedOS/PedOS-firewall.d
-    /rw/config/qubes-firewall.d
+    /rw/config/PedOS-firewall.d
-    /rw/config/qubes-firewall-user-script
+    /rw/config/PedOS-firewall-user-script
     ~~~

 -   `/rw/config/suspend-module-blacklist` - list of modules (one per line) to be unloaded before system goes to sleep.
     The file is used only in a VM with PCI devices attached.
     Intended for use with problematic device drivers.

-- In NetVMs/ProxyVMs, scripts placed in `/rw/config/network-hooks.d` will be ran when configuring Qubes interfaces.
-For each script, the `command`, `vif`, `vif_type` and `ip` is passed as arguments (see `/etc/xen/scripts/vif-route-qubes`).
+- In NetVMs/ProxyVMs, scripts placed in `/rw/config/network-hooks.d` will be ran when configuring PedOS interfaces.
+For each script, the `command`, `vif`, `vif_type` and `ip` is passed as arguments (see `/etc/xen/scripts/vif-route-PedOS`).
 For example, consider a PV AppVM `work` with IP `10.137.0.100` and `sys-firewall` as NetVM.
 Assuming it's Xen domain id is arbitrary `12` then, the following script located at `/rw/config/network-hooks.d/hook-100.sh` in `sys-firewall`:
     ~~~
     #!/bin/bash